Jury Finds Meta, Google Liable in Social Media Addiction Trial

 Jurors agreed with a 20-year-old California woman that Google and Meta are liable for psychological harms she suffered after becoming addicted to their platform

-LOS ANGELES—A Los Angeles jury on March 25 found Google and Meta liable in a landmark social media addiction trial.
+LOS ANGELES—A Los Angeles jury on March 25 found Google and Meta liable for $6 million in damages in a landmark social media trial.

-The case pitted a 20-year-old plaintiff identified as “Kaley G.M.” or “K.G.M” against Google and Meta, asking a jury whether the tech titans could be found liable for psychological harms she suffered as a result of an addiction to their apps, YouTube and Instagram, respectively.
+The case pitted a 20-year-old plaintiff identified as “Kaley G.M.” or “K.G.M” against the two tech giants, asking a jury whether the companies could be held accountable for psychological harms she suffered as a result of an addiction to their apps, YouTube and Instagram.

 The verdict, which came after nine days of deliberation, sets the stage for thousands of related lawsuits brought by parents, children, school districts, and attorneys general across the country, offering the first blueprint for how to argue such claims—and for what damages might be sought.

-Snap and TikTok were also defendants in the trial.
-Both settled with the plaintiff before it began.
+Snap and TikTok were also defendants in the original lawsuit, but both settled before the trial began on Feb.
+9.

 Over five weeks, attorneys sparred over competing narratives about the nature and impact of social media on young people’s brains, what company leaders knew and when, and what may have caused a young woman’s years-long psychological turmoil.